Teoroo-CMC/PiNN/doc/utils/ray_tune.rst

     ray.tune.run(trainable, name='test_tunning', config=config,
                  resources_per_trial={'cpu':5, 'gpu':1},
                  search_alg=search_alg, scheduler=scheduler,
-                 local_dir="/home/yunqi/work/test_tuning",
+                 local_dir="/tmp/test_tuning",
                  resume=True, num_samples=2, verbose=1)

 Visualizing the result
 ======================

-We have a `notebook example`_ for visualizing the tuning result.
+We have a `notebook example`_ for visualizing tuning results from Tune.

 How this works
 ==============

-The ``TuneTrainable`` function is actually a general wrapper for estimators to work with PiNN.
+The ``TuneTrainable`` function is actually a general wrapper for estimators to work with Ray Tune.
 It runs the train and evaluate but stops the estimator whenever a checkpoint is saved and reports the metrics to Tune.